stigok/i3status-js/README.md

 The program reads `commands.js` and expects it to export an array of command objects to execute.

 A command object describes what command to execute and action(s) to perform once the command is completed.
-The return value of these functions are used in the main program output.
+The return value of the action function is used in the main program output.

     [
       {